Itsrk8401/DAA-Hands-on-5/README.md

 Arr[(2*i)+2]	Returns the right child node

-# Examples of your heap working.
+# Example of heap working.
 Demonstrating all the functionalities implemented :

 # The ability to initially build the heap (build_min_heap):